Global Growth Requires Local Payment Capabilities

 A truly global payments infrastructure will cater to consumers’ growing preference for e-wallets, particularly in Asia and Europe.
 By next year, consumers will use e-wallets to pay for nearly 50% of global eCommerce sales, according to a Research and Markets forecast.

-Businesses that don’t support such digital payments capabilities risk shutting themselves out of some of the world’s fastest-growing markets.
+Businesses that don’t support such digital payment capabilities risk shutting themselves out of some of the world’s fastest-growing markets.
 But it’s not just consumers’ desire for efficient, friction-free online shopping experiences that make diverse payment methods a must.
 Even the physical retail world is beginning to move beyond traditional cash and card-based payments, with stores like Amazon Go and other checkout-free technology solutions further propelling public acceptance of (and expectations for) alternative and local payment capabilities.

 Local Preferences as a Competitive Edge

 Understanding that global success is only possible with a localized approach – and adjusting payment, compliance, and marketing efforts accordingly – is essential.
-But it’s one thing to understand this fundamental truth and it’s another to apply it to real-world business practices.
+But it’s one thing to understand this fundamental truth, and it’s another to apply it to real-world business practices.
 Fortunately, retailers aren’t in this alone.

 Local Payment Capabilities